Data Expedition, Inc. ®

 Maximum Transmit Unit (MTU)

 Internet Protocol (IP) networks transmit data in discrete packets called datagrams.
 Each datagram has source and destination addresses, some descriptive information, and the data payload.
-IP allows datagrams to be up to 65636 bytes in total size.
+IP allows datagrams to be up to 65536 bytes in total size.
 However, most network media limits datagrams to much smaller sizes.
 Ethernet, for example, typically limits datagrams to just 1500 bytes.
 IP provides a mechanism for network devices to divide up datagrams that are too large for a particular link.
 This process is called fragmentation.
-Fragmentation introduces extra overhead, but sometimes larger datagrams provide improved performance despite this.
+Fragmentation introduces extra overhead per-datagram, but bigger payloads mean fewer datagrams and can result in improved throughput.

 Most devices limit datagram sizes, even with fragmentation.
 But due to a lack of standards conformance, it is not possible to know for certain how large an MTU will be supported by any given network path.
 In particular, some devices may support large datagrams at a severe performance penalty, while others may give improved performance with large datagrams, and still others may silently discard large datagrams.
 This situation may be further complicated by VPNs or other other tunneling protocols (such as PPPoE), which add to the size of datagrams without telling the computers at either end.
-Thus a datagram of the proper size can grow to become too large.
+Thus a datagram which is transmitted at a proper size can grow along the path to become too large.

-For this reason, TCP/IP usually limits its datagrams to about 1444 bytes.
-MTP/IP has sophisticated algorithms to detect when it is advantageous to use larger datagrams.
-However, in some environments, it may be necessary to tell MTP not to exceed a given limit.
-In most MTP applications, this is done with the MaxDatagram configuration option.
-This value should be set to about 56 bytes less than the known MTU limit.
+For this reason, MTP/IP usually limits its datagrams to a total of 1464 bytes, including 56 bytes of MTP, UDP, and IP headers, plus 1408 bytes of payload data.
+This leaves 36 bytes for MPLS, PPPoE, or IPsec overhead.
+MTP/IP will attempt to detect when smaller datagrams are required.
+However, in some environments, it may be helpful to tell MTP/IP not to exceed a specific limit.
+In most MTP/IP applications, this is done with the MaxDatagram configuration option.
+This value should be set to at least 56 bytes below the known MTU limit.

 Wireless

-Wireless communications, including 802.11 WiFi, Bluetooth, satellite, and various cellular mechanisms present numerous additional challenges.
+Wireless communications, including 802.11 WiFi, Bluetooth, satellite, and various cellular mechanisms present additional challenges.
 Wireless media is subject to highly variable conditions which can degrade performance.
 Different media types react to problems in different ways.
 Some will attempt to correct for lost or corrupted data.
 This results in data delays and can cause transfers to "freeze up" for significant periods of time.
 Others simply drop corrupted data, allowing the transport and application layers to handle recovery.
-MTP/IP will perform best when it is allowed to manage its own error recovery.
+MTP/IP is very efficient at error recovery, so disabling hardware error correction may improve MTP/IP performance.

 Some wireless media, particularly some satellite and cellular links, may entail tunneling across TCP/IP connections.
-MTP/IP will perform very poorly in such environments.
+MTP/IP will perform very poorly in TCP tunneled environments.
 Unfortunately, there is no easy way to know what sort of loss policies a given network is implementing, except by experimentation.

-A bandwidth or line multiplexer attempts to combine the capacities of multiple data paths into a single large pipe.
-For example, three independent T1 lines might be multiplexed in an attempt to provide 4.5 megabits per second instead of the single 1.5.
-Multiplexing requires that devices be installed at both ends to both split apart and recombine the data flows.
+Sometimes multiple low-speed data links can be combined to form a virtual high-speed link.
+For example, three T1 lines might be bonded to provide 4.5 megabits per second instead of the single 1.5.
+Proper multiplexing requires that devices be installed at both ends to both split apart and recombine the data flows.
 The devices must correctly balance the flow of data packets across all available lines.

 Bandwidth Management Devices